 From QR codes and vaccine certificates to vaccine passports and records, what do countries really mean they require fully-vaccinated travelers to “show proof of COVID-19 vaccination.”
-While countries around the world are in various stages of establishing their official proof of vaccination process, here’s what we know right now.
+Here is some helpful information that can ensure you are ready to show proof of your COVID-19 vaccination if required by your destination country.

 What are Vaccine Passports?